Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 When Should I Plant Garlic In Colorado?

-It is a good idea to plant your garlic during winters because then it would be harvested by next spring or summer.
+It is a good idea to plant your garlic during winters generally recommended to be in early October because then it would be harvested by next spring or summer.

 Planting garlic in early fall will also encourage root growth and it will also give your plant a chance to establish the roots before cold weather.